Anreol/TurboEdition/Builds/Package/README.md

 - Graphics (Expansion Icon and Artifacts) by SOM.
 - Bubbet & Moffein for giving me a hand in a few things and showing me how dumb some of my practices are.
 - Kevin from HP support, learned a awful ton of Unity and proper practices thanks to my time spent in the SS2 team.
 Also, how the mod loads items is taken from there!
+- Special thanks to vm for playtesting.
 - Special thanks to Gnome, for introducing me to modding.
 - Special thanks to JoeyAsagiri for making me want to make a mod myself.
 And by making the original mod!

+### Feedback
+If you can fill up [this form](https://forms.gle/6kEEJdguHPrKzHNo9) for [feedback](https://forms.gle/6kEEJdguHPrKzHNo9) I'd be extremely thankful.
+Alternatively you can contact me...

 ### Contact
 I'm open to contributions, specifically models, as they take me more time than what I wished.
-You can contact me by messaging to Anreol#8231 or @anreol:poa.st
+You can contact me by messaging to Anreol#8231

 ## Changelog
 Click [here](https://rentry.org/TurboEditionChangelog) to access the [full Changelog](https://rentry.org/TurboEditionChangelog)

 `0.0.6`
+Test Releases for playtesting.

 ## Rainfusion
 You can find the original Turbo Edition by JoeyAsagiri on [rainfusion.ml](https://rainfusion.ml/) and a direct download can be found [here](https://cdn.rainfusion.ml/download-mod/18f68f57-bcfd-4979-873c-6df90c33e353/turbo_edition_0.3.1.zip).
 The original repository can be found [here](https://github.com/JoeySmulders/RoR-Turbo-Edition).